larafun/suite/README.md

 ### Discovered when writing docs
- - PostResource->item cannot type hint, as it's not conform with the parent implementation

  - Pagination should have its own keys parent keys (inside the paginator or inside the resource...)